 LAGGING: End user will use metric to identify opportunities in future trial

 The collection and presentation of metrics should be kept simple.
 Data should be collected at regular intervals and reviewed individually and collectively.
 A traffic light approach on a dashboard is a useful way of monitoring performance against expectations and for monitoring standards and targets for improvement.
-Below are some examples of small accurate set of performance metrics designed to meet customer needs.
+Simple dashboards and scoreboards can be useful because they make drift visible quickly, but they only work well when thresholds, definitions, and reporting sources are agreed in advance.
+Some organisations also benchmark results against historical studies or internal comparators so that a raw number is not interpreted without context.

 Specific Metrics Collected in Clinical Trials: Example 1